ahmetcihat2773/Region-Growing-Image-Segmentation/README.md

 In this project, a region of interest which is a finger is aimed to be obtained by using some image processing algorithms.
 First, OTSU thresholding algorithm is applied to get the foreground and background images.
 After this, the region growing algorithm is applied and the largest possible rectangle is calculated and plotted to get and show the region of interest on the image.
 ## Method 1
 ### Image Enchacenment :
-This method is used to process images in eary stages of the pipline to get suitable images for region growing algorithm.
+This method is used to process images in early stages of the pipeline to get suitable images for the region growing algorithm.

 $g(x) = af(x) + B$

-This linear transformation is used to get more bright image.
+This linear transformation is used to get the more bright image.
 Here a and B is a constant and f(x) is our image.
-This transformation results the following images.
+This transformation results in the following images.
-Original Image |Image After Transformation|
+Original Image |After Contrast Manipulation|
 :-----------------:|:---------------:
 ![harold](images/new_method/rec/Enchancement/01(1).jpg)|![harold_noise](images/new_method/rec/Enchancement/ench_01(1).jpg)

-One can see the affect of this operation on OTSU thresholding with the given two images.
+One can see the effect of this operation on OTSU threshing with the given two images.

-OTSU Before |OTSU After|
+Before OTSU  | After OTSU |
 :-----------------:|:---------------:
 ![harold](images/new_method/rec/Enchancement/otsu_01(1).jpg)|![harold_noise](images/new_method/rec/Enchancement/thres_01(1).jpg)

 ## Method 2

 ### Otsu Thresholding
  OTSU algorithm considers two different classes and tries to minimize the weighted within-class variance[1]